realTristan/SkiSnowboardClub/README.md

    - If yes, the software should add the event to the users card
    - If no, the admin should be able to delete the purchase request (and see how long it was made)

+- Have an "are you sure" for deleting an event and an users request
+- Send an email to the user if their request was deleted
+- Have an option to remind the user and it will send them an email

+Look online for email builder

 # License

 MIT License